kfickle/PIP-DES/README.md

   <br> -> *Again, unless you have a specific need, accept the defaults.*

 **3** The install wizard will ask to install additional dependencies (python and <a href="https://chocolatey.org/packages/nodejs">chocolatey</a>) automatically.
- <br>  -> *I would encourage letting node handle this for you.
+ <br>  -> *I recommend letting the install wizard handle this.
 Otherwise, you'll have to install these programs and package files manually.*

-#### Verify Installation
+#### Verify Node and NPM Installation
 Open a command prompt (or PowerShell), and enter the following:

 ```node –v```